ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and for deployment in the Internet.

-This document obsoletes {{?RFC5033}}, which was published in 2007 as a Best Current Practice to evaluate proposed congestion control algorithms as Experimental or Proposed Standard RFCs.
+This document obsoletes {{?RFC5033}}, which was published in 2007 as a Best Current Practice for evaluating proposed congestion control algorithms as Experimental or Proposed Standard RFCs.

 The IETF specifies standard Internet congestion control algorithms in the RFC-series.
 These congestion control algorithms can suffer performance challenges when used in